Lamaalmassry/Python-boto3/README.md

 # Python-boto3

-A collection of Python-based tools for AWS cloud automation and resource management, built for FrogTech and beyond.
+A collection of Python-based tools for AWS cloud automation and resource management.

 ## Introduction